Direct Access (DA)

 The amount of load space available for DA service is currently limited to an annual load of 11,393 gigawatt-hours (GWh).
 Customer who are interested in enrolling in DA service must submit their enrollment request in the June Direct Access Lottery described below.

-important notice icon Note: Per Decision D. 10-02-022 residential customers are not eligible for the Limited Direct Access (DA) Re-opening.
+important notice Note: Per Decision D. 10-02-022 residential customers are not eligible for the Limited Direct Access (DA) Re-opening.
 Any residential customers currently on DA may remain, but no other residential customers are allowed to participate in the open enrollment periods.

 Direct Access lottery process